Jesparzarom/Flask-Deta/docs/guide/config.md

 # Flask-Deta Configuration

-- **Creating a Flask App**: Begin by creating an instance of the Flask app in your Python code.
-- **Setting Configuration Keys**: Define the required configuration keys, such as your Deta project key, Base name, and Drive name.
+Define the required configuration keys, such as your Deta project key, Base name, and Drive name.

-- **Instantiating DetaBase and DetaDrive**: Create instances of DetaBase, DetaDrive, or both by using the Flask `app` instance as an argument.
+Example:
 ```python
 # Imports
 from flask import Flask